 Each Thursday at 1pm Eastern Time, mobile tech experts Brian Katz of Sanofi and Benjamin Robbins of Palador co-host a weekly twitter chat about mobility trends.
 Entitled #MobileBiz, the weekly chat covers topics involving the adoption of mobile technology in business.
-On December 4th, the topic focused on “Mobile Mistakes” businesses are making as they rush to adopt mobile devices and mobile apps to better serve employees, partners and customers.
-(For a related article about mobile mistakes by Benjamin Robbins, click here.)
+On December 4th, the topic focused on "Mobile Mistakes" businesses are making as they rush to adopt mobile devices and mobile apps to better serve employees, partners and customers.
+(A related article about mobile mistakes by Benjamin Robbins.)

 Demand for mobile business apps is on the rise.
 Businesses are scrambling to develop the apps they need to get ahead of the competition.
 In the race to mobilize enterprise employees, corners may be cut and compromises made in custom apps that lead to the downfall rather than success of mobile business applications.
 Not understanding the full set of requirements an enterprise-quality mobile app demands can lead to more problems than solutions for businesses as well.

 Mobile App MistakesOn the December 4th #MobileBiz chat, Katz and Robbins asked a range of questions, from "What counts a mistake in enterprise mobile?" to "Do you think adoption is a key metric to determine if mistakes have been made?"
 Tweeters following the hashtag chimed in with what they viewed as top mobile mistakes, including:

 - Bad UX, apps with too many features, or apps that hinder versus improve productivity

 - Poor security, IP data loss or failure to enforce BYOD policy

 - Trying to quickly spin desktop apps into effective mobile apps

 - Focusing on the device versus listening to the needs or wants of the users